ojroques/garbled-circuit/README.md

 ```

 ## Example
-Here is the truth table of the previous json circuit printed by the program :
+Here is the truth table of the previous json circuit printed by the program:
 ```sh
 ======= Example circuit =======
   Alice[1, 2] = 0 0  Bob[3, 4] = 0 0   Outputs[7] = 0